linkdotnet/Blog/Readme.md

 It is only one storage provider at a time allowed.
 Registering multiple will result in an exception.

 ## Authorization
-There is only one mechanism enabled via Auth0.
+There is only one real mechanism enabled via Auth0.
 For more information go to: https://auth0.com/docs/applications

 The main advantage of Auth0 is the easy configurable dashboard on their website.

+For testing purposes you can use `services.UseDummyAuthentication();`.
+This allows every user, who presses Login, to be logged in.

 ## Search Engine Optimization (SEO)
 The blog includes some of the most important tags to get indexed by a crawler.
 Furthermore some aspects of the Open Graph specification are implemented.